-Your term paper will be a analytic, comparative writing assignment: each student will be assigned a different pair of compositions to compare and contrast.
-The length is a minimum 700 words, which works out to ca. 2 pages in Times New Roman 12-point font, double spaced.
-If a professional Western classical music concert is available on campus, we will suggest ways to incorporate that into the assignment, as we do when this class is offered during the regular semesters.
-During the summer session, however, this may not be possible.
+Your term paper will be an comparative writing assignment: each student will be assigned a different pair of compositions to compare and contrast.
+The length is a minimum 700 words (body of the text), which works out to ca. 2 pages or more in Times New Roman 12-point font, double spaced.

+If a high-level Western classical music concert is available on campus, we will suggest ways to incorporate that into the assignment.
+This is part of the class structure during regular semesters; in the summer session, however, a concert assignment may not be feasible.